saralafia/ERI-maps/README.md

 To determine a suitable range of topics to model, we first survey ERI's: 1) fields of research (from publications); 2) funding agencies (of projects); and 3) academic departments (of affiliated PIs).
 These heuristics do not capture the "aboutness" of ERI's research in terms of subjects or methods; thus they do not help to approximate a range of topics to model.
 However, these measures do highlight the multidisciplinarity of ERI's research portfolio and give a sense of its underlying shape.

 - *Fields of research (FOR)*: University administrators or external funding agencies are often concerned with how research units are relatively positioned or compare externally across universities.
-Classification systems like FOR enable the comparison of resesearch across academic divisions.
+Classification systems like FOR enable the comparison of research across academic divisions.
 Publications are classified hierarchically into [fields of research](https://dimensions.freshdesk.com/support/solutions/articles/23000018826-what-is-the-background-behind-the-fields-of-research-for-classification-system-) representing 22 divisions (broad subject areas or research disciplines) and 157 groups (detailed subsets of divisions).
 The publication database assigns FOR codes at the level of the individual article.
 Publications authored by ERI PIs represent **19 divisions**  and **112 groups** of academic research.
 The majority of ERI's research falls into just 4 divisions (summarized below).

 <div style="text-align:center"><img src="figures/FOR_divisions.png" alt="FOR_divisions" width="600"/></div>